SonicAlgo/upstox-java-sdk/README.md

     redirectUri = "https://yourapp.com/callback"
 ))

-// Step 3: Set the access token upstox.setAccessToken(tokenResponse.accessToken)
+// Step 4: Set the access token on the existing instance upstox.setAccessToken(tokenResponse.accessToken)

 // Token is valid for the trading day (until ~3:30 AM next day)